mkdocstrings/griffe/docs/insiders/index.md

 <small>
-  If you sponsor publicly, you're automatically added here with a link to your profile and avatar to show your support for *griffe*.
+  If you sponsor publicly, you're automatically added here with a link to your profile and avatar to show your support for *Griffe*.
   Alternatively, if you wish to keep your sponsorship private, you'll be a silent +1.
 You can select visibility during checkout and change it afterwards.